Donders Institute

 Research

-At Radboud University, Neurophysics research is performed at the Donders Institute for Brain, Cognition and Behaviour (DI), a leading centre of research expertise with a strong international reputation.
-Over 600 researchers work at DI on unravelling the mechanisms of the brain.
-The research includes cognition and behaviour in humans, as well as on the neuronal substrate, including the genetic, molecular and cellular processes that underlie cognition and behaviour in animals.
+At Radboud University, neurophysics research takes place at the Donders Institute for Brain, Cognition and Behaviour.
+This leading research center has a strong international reputation.
+More than 600 researchers work at the DI to discover how the brain functions.
+The research spans human cognition and behavior, and also investigates the neural substrate, including the genetic, molecular and cellular processes that underlie cognition and behavior in animals.

 Questions about this programme?